mindojune/mindojune.github.io/about.md

 My current research focus is understanding medical conversations and mental health counseling interactions using NLP.
-Although we have some idea as to what constitutes "good" communication strategy when it comes to care provider-patient or therapist-client communication, it is not easy to empirically verify As part of this effort, I am studying how NLP can be applied to characterize counseling behaviors.
+Although we have some idea as to what constitutes "good" communication strategy when it comes to care provider-patient or therapist-client communication, it is not easy to empirically verify and compare different frameworks and guidelines.
+My goal is to understand how participants interact in medical or counseling conversations and how this affects the outcome, in terms of clinical or therapy outcome or patient satisfaction.
+This will lead to development of counseling strategies based on insights and observations learned from past data.
+As part of this effort, I am studying how NLP can be applied to quantify the goal-orientedness of counseling strategy.
+The basic idea behind this is that it is important for counselors to find the balance between progressing the therapy and sympathizing/affirming with the patients.
+How can we quantify this behavior?
+This is the question I am working on right now.

 Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.